We study the past to understand the present; we understand the present to guide the future. — William Lund

 To understand the earthquake hazard in an area, one must know what the earthquake history has been.
 Because the interval between large earthquakes on any given fault is often in the neighborhood of hundreds or even thousands of years, it is necessary to study when large earthquakes have occurred on the faults themselves.
 These studies of faults fall under the category of paleoseismicity, or the study of ancient earthquakes.

 By studying the geologic characteristics of faults, geoscientists can often determine when the fault last moved and estimate the magnitude of the earthquake that produced the last movement.
 In some cases, it is possible to evaluate how frequently large earthquakes occurred on a specific fault during the recent geological past.

 Trenching is a common technique for investigating a known active fault with a surface expression or rupture.
-By carefully excavating a series of trenches the structure and magnitude of the fault displacement may be determined.
+By carefully excavating a series of trenches across the fault, the structure and magnitude of the fault displacement may be determined.

 Paleoseismic studies are most commonly performed when a critical facility is in the planning stages, such as a dam or a power plant.
 For example:

 - The Ken Caryl fault and Kennedy fault trenches were excavated to study earthquake hazards that might affect the construction of the Two Forks Dam.

 - The Golden fault was extensively studied as part of the due diligence for building the Rocky Flats Technology Site (the official name for the cleanup operation).

 - The Rampart Range fault trench was excavated to determine risks associated with construction of the Air Force Academy water treatment plant.

 Other studies are to determine more general paleoseismic histories, albeit ones that can inform current construction codes, emergency management plans, and land use issues: